Hjalti H. Sigmarsson

 Biography

 Hjalti H. Sigmarsson received the B.S.E.C.E. and M.S.E.C.E., degrees in 2003 and 2005 from University of Iceland, Reykjavik and Purdue University, West Lafayette, IN, respectively.
 He completed the Ph.D. degree in Electrical and Computer Engineering from Purdue University, West Lafayette, IN, in May 2010.
 He was a postdoctoral research associate in the IDEAS (Integrated Design of Electromagnetically-Applied Systems) Laboratory at Purdue University from 2010 to 2011.
 His primary focus was on advancing the state-of-the-art tunable filter technology for ultra-sensitive receivers.
-In January 2012, he joined the School of Electrical and Computer Engineering at the University of Oklahoma as an assistant professor.
+In January 2012, he joined the faculty at the School of Electrical and Computer Engineering at the University of Oklahoma.
 His current research interests include: Reconfigurable RF and microwave hardware for agile communications, measurement, and radar systems, spectral management schemes for cognitive radio architectures, and advanced packaging utilizing heterogeneous integration techniques.

 Dr. Sigmarsson is a senior member of the IEEE and an active member of the Microwave Theory and Techniques Society (MTT-S) and the International Microelectronics and Packaging Society (IMAPS).
-He is an associate editor for the IEEE Transactions on Microwave Theory and Techniques and the Editor-in-Chief for the IEEE MTT-S electronic newsletter.
-He was previously an associate editor of the IEEE Microwave and Wireless Components Letters.
+He is a member of the IEEE MTT-S Technical Committee 5: Filters.
+He was an associate editor for the IEEE Transactions on Microwave Theory and Techniques 2022-2025, an associate editor of the IEEE Microwave and Wireless Components Letters 2018-2022, and the Editor-in-Chief for the IEEE MTT-S electronic newsletter 2022-2025.
 In 2019, he was the General Chair of the IEEE Wireless and Microwave Technology Conference (WAMICON).
-He has served as a reviewer for numerous journals and conferences, including the Transactions on Microwave Theory and Techniques, the Microwave and Wireless Components Letters, the Journal of Microelectronics and Electronic Packaging, the Journal of Electromagnetic Waves and Applications, European Microwave Conference, and the IEEE Vehicular Technology Conference.
+He has served as a reviewer for numerous journals and conferences, including Transactions on Microwave Theory and Techniques, Microwave and Wireless Components/Technology Letters, Microwave Magazine, Journal of Microwaves, Transactions on Antennas and Propagation, Antennas and Wireless Propagation Letters, Open Journal of Antennas and Propagations, Transactions on Circuits and Systems, Journal of Microelectronics and Electronic Packaging, Journal of Electromagnetic Waves and Applications, IEEE International Microwave Symposium, IEEE WAMICON, IEEE Research and Applications of Photonics in Defense, IEEE Radio Wireless Week, EuMA European Microwave Conference, and the IEEE Vehicular Technology Conference.

 Education